SECI model of knowledge dimensions: Four modes of knowledge conversion

-After internalization, the process continues at a new 'level', hence the metaphor of a "spiral" of knowledge creation is often referred to as the SECI model.
+Above mentioned four modes of knowledge conversion form a spiral of knowledge creation.
+Since knowledge creation can be seen as a continual process, the spiral evolves continuously through these four modes of knowledge conversion.
+Moreover, with the four modes of knowledge conversion, the interaction that takes place between tacit and explicit knowledge is strengthened in a spiral.

 Nonaka and Konno subsequently developed the SECI model by introducing the Japanese concept of 'Ba', which roughly translates as 'place'.
 Ba can be thought of as a shared context or shared space in which knowledge is shared, created, and utilized.
 It is a concept that unifies physical space such as an office space, virtual space such as e-mail, and mental space such as shared ideas.

 Acceptance

 Nonaka’s and Takeuchi’s SECI model is widely known and has achieved paradigmatic status.
 Perceived advantages of the model include: